xtort/CTO-Handbook/StartupCTOHandbook.md

 Your goal in your interactions with your direct reports, whether they are individual contributing engineers or managers themselves, is to be the best coach they've ever had.

+Note I say 'coach' and not 'friend' or 'therapist'.
+Being a friend of a direct report can be problematic in many ways.
+There will come a time when you have to deliver uncomfortable news to that individual, and you may worry about that news impacting your friendship.
+This is not to say that you can't (and should be) friendly to them, just that you should not socialize with them alone outside of work or show favoritism.
+On the subject of favoritism, you may not feel that you are showing such to an individual, but others may percive it.
+It is worth noting that perception is reality to many, so that feeling that you give the best and most fun projects to your favorite can be dangerous to morale.
+Lastly you are not your employees therapists.
+You should coach, mentor, encourage, and support them but you cannot change their core personalites.
+One of the hardest tasks is taking someone that is clearly intelligent, curious, and

 ### Find a Management Mentor

 One way to jumpstart your leadership transition, coaching and managing others, is to find yourself a management mentor, rather than learning by trial and error.
 There are a lot of management coaches out there with different approaches; the challenge is to find one that resonates with you.